mskian/copied-kavithai/posts/tamil-copied-kavithai.md

 ## Disclaimer

-All Kavithai and Quotes are Copied from Different Social Profiles and Pages we are not Owned any date or Content it's Just a Database fo rCollect My Favourite Tamil SMS and Tamil Kavithai.
+All Kavithai and Quotes are Copied from Different Social Profiles and Pages we have not Owned any date or Content it's Just a Database for collecting My Favourite Tamil SMS and Tamil Kavithai.